TheotherMrUsername/javascriptproject2/README.md

 I have tried to use code from Code Institute challenges to change the card border to red when clicked and to change the card color.
 So far this has not worked.

-I need asign a random color selection from an array and pair the cards in order to match them and increase the score.
+I need to asign a random color selection from an array and pair the cards in order to match them and increase the score.

+The code seems to work in a different IDE but not on Gitpod.